IBM Cloud Docs

 For shared SAP file systems, you need to create a file system to store SAP data and distribute them to all SAP instances.
 You can use extra file systems for other purposes.

-For an SAP NetWeaver instance, you need create a file system to store instance-specific data.
+For an SAP NetWeaver instance, you need to create a file system to store instance-specific data.
 You can use extra file systems for other purposes.

 To install SAP HANA, three file systems are created: data, log, and shared.
 According to the default installation catalog, these file systems are /hana/data, /hana/log and /hana/shared, but you can customize these file system names.
 You might also need file systems for other purposes (/usr/sap directory). /hana/data and /hana/log file systems are striped across four or eight disks according to the number of volumes that you created. /hana/shared and all other file systems are nonstripped 1-disk file systems.